Convention on the Law Applicable to Contractual Obligations 1980: Implied selection

+The European Court of Justice pointed out in the case of Intercontainer Interfrigo v Balkenende Oosthuizen (2009) that the reference to "contracts for the carriage of goods" does not cover contracts making available a means of transport for the carriage of goods.

 Consumer contracts

 Article 5 applies to contracts for the supply of goods or services to a consumer for a non-commercial purpose, or to a contract for the provision of credit for that object.
 Although Article 3 gives the parties a free choice of law, this choice cannot deprive the consumer of any protections available under the mandatory law of the country in which he has his habitual residence if the consumer was responding to advertising material or a specific invitation and makes the agreement in that country, or if the other party or his agent received the consumer's order in that country, or if the contract is for the sale of goods and the consumer travelled from that country to another country and there gave his order, provided that the consumer's journey was arranged by the seller for the purpose of inducing the consumer to buy.
 For these purposes, Article 7 defines "mandatory rules" as rules that must be applied whatever the Applicable Law.
 In deciding whether rules are mandatory in the lex fori or a law with which the contract has a close connection, regard shall be had to their nature and purpose and to the consequences of their application or non-application.

 If the contract is silent on the choice of law, it will be governed by the law of habitual residence if it is entered into in the circumstances described above.
 But this Article does not apply to: